« Exploring HP IPAQ 6515e bootloaderPalm Tungsten W pda phone for SALE! »

 HP IPAQ 6510 / 6515 dead GSM after failed Firmware upgrade

-Technical, iPAQ, 698 words English (AU) Bookmark and Share
+Technical, iPAQ, 698 words Bookmark and Share

 HP released this IPAQ as 6510a,b and 6515a, b, c, d e, apparently they are all the same hardware except the 6515s have an additional camera.